Igor Bišćan: International career

-Bišćan's debut appearance for the Croatia national team came on a UEFA Euro 2000 qualifying match against Macedonia in Skopje on 13 June 1999.
+Bišćan's debut appearance for the Croatia national team came on a UEFA Euro 2000 qualifying match against Macedonia in Skopje on 5 June 1999.
 He scored his first and only international goal against Mexico on 16 June 1999.
 He also collected yellow cards on three occasions.
 Eleven out of fifteen Croatia's matches Bišćan featured in finished in a draw.
 His last official match was against Scotland on 1 September 2001.

 After leaving the national team camp in 2003, Bišćan was suspended by Croatian Football Federation and refused to play for the national team ever since.
 He also represented Croatia at under-21 level and was capped in the Croatia B team on one occasion.

 Managerial career

-Bišćan started his managerial career with Druga HNL club Rudeš in 2016, as an assistant coach.
-Soon he was named the head coach of Rudeš, winning the 2016–17 Druga HNL title.
+Bišćan started his managerial career as an assistant coach at second-tier Druga HNL club Rudeš in 2016.
+Soon he was named head coach of the club, winning the 2016–17 Druga HNL title.

-One month later, he signed with Slovenian Prva Liga club Olimpija Ljubljana to be their head coach.
-In 2017–18 season, he won the Slovenian PrvaLiga title and the Slovenian Cup with the club, but in June 2018 club president, Milan Mandarić, unexpectedly sacked him.
+One month later, Bišćan signed with Slovenian PrvaLiga club Olimpija Ljubljana to be their head coach.
+In his inaugural season at Olimpija, he won the Slovenian PrvaLiga title and the Slovenian Cup, but in June 2018 club president, Milan Mandarić, unexpectedly sacked him.

 Rijeka

-On 9 October 2018, Bišćan was named the head coach of Prva HNL club Rijeka.
+On 9 October 2018, Bišćan was named head coach of first-tier Prva HNL club Rijeka.

 Immediately after coming to the club, Bišćan faced criticism by the club's supporters, Armada, because of his former acts as a player of Dinamo Zagreb.
-He debuted at the club bench in a 2–1 away win against Inter Zaprešić on 10 October.
-After a slew of good results, Bišćan ended the 2018–19 season in the second place and won the Croatian Cup final, defeating Dinamo Zagreb 3–1.
+He debuted at Rijeka bench in a 2–1 away win against Inter Zaprešić on 10 October.
+After a slew of good results, Bišćan ended the 2018–19 season in the second place in the championship, and won the Croatian Cup defeating Dinamo 3–1 in the final.

-On 13 July 2019, he lost the Super Cup 1–0 to Dinamo Zagreb.
-In August of the same year, Bišćan led the team to two victories in the third qualifying round of the UEFA Europa League against Aberdeen.
+On 13 July 2019, he lost the Super Cup game 1–0 to Dinamo.
+In August the same year, Bišćan led the team to two victories in the third qualifying round of the UEFA Europa League over Scottish side Aberdeen.
 He later failed to take the club to the group stage, losing to Gent 3–2 on aggregate in the play-offs.

 Bišćan resigned from his position as Rijeka head coach on 22 September 2019, after a 3–0 win against Istra 1961.